Eccentric Disks With Self-Gravity: Acknowledgements

 \section{\bf Acknowledgements}

-We thank Scott Tremaine for an insightful discussion and for telling us about \cite{1969ApJ...155..747H}, and Antronik Sefilian for helpful pointers to the literature on softening and eccentric modes.
+We thank Scott Tremaine for insightful and detailed feedback on this work and for telling us about \cite{1969ApJ...155..747H}.
+We also thank an anonymous referee for a constructive report and Antranik Sefilian for helpful pointers to the literature on softening and eccentric modes.
 Y.L. acknowledges NASA grant 80NSSC23K1262.
 E.C. acknowledges a Simons Investigator grant, a Berkeley Discover grant for undergraduate education, and a Berkeley Letters \& Science Summer Undergraduate Research Fellowship (SURF) awarded to Z.Y.